-Olduvai Gorge is the situated in the plains area.
-It is considered the seat of humanity after the discovery of the earliest known specimens of the human genus, Homo habilis as well as early hominidae, such as Paranthropus boisei.
+Olduvai Gorge is situated in the plains area.
+It is considered the seat of humanity after the discovery of the earliest known specimens of the human genus, Homo habilis as well as early Hominidae, such as Paranthropus boisei.

 Some believe that millions of years ago, the site was that of a large lake, the shores of which were covered with successive deposits of volcanic ash.